ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ## Prerequisites

-If you have not yet installed go-ipfs already, please follow the instructions below to install it.
+If you have not yet installed go-ipfs follow the instructions below to install it.

 The IPFS team manages the [dist.ipfs.io website](https://dist.ipfs.io/) to help users quickly find the latest version of every IPFS package.
 As soon as a new release of an IPFS package comes out, it is automatically shown on `dist.ipfs.io`, so you can be sure you're getting the latest software.
 These steps detail how to download and install Go-IPFS 0.7.0 from `dist.ipfs.io` using the command-line.
 | [Windows](#windows) | [macOS](#macos) | [Linux](#linux) |